[Tohoku] Strange festivals in Tohoku!? Introducing 6 festivals that will surprise people from other prefectures

 When you think of festivals, you might imagine stalls, fireworks, and portable shrines being paraded around

-While such festivals are fun, there are also festivals across Japan that are far from being fun .
+While such festivals are enjoyable,there are also festivals throughout Japan that are not so enjoyable.

 The same is true in the Tohoku region, where there are many strange festivals that people from other regions cannot possibly understand, and which seem to create a local excitement every year

-When we hear the term "strange festival," we tend to imagine something frightening (Akita's Namahage could also be considered a festival, or rather a strange festival), but there are actually many strange festivals, ranging from heartwarming ones to the most bizarre of all .
+When we hear the term "bizarre festival," we tend to imagine something rather frightening (Akita's Namahage festival could also be considered a bizarre festival), butthere are festivals ranging from heartwarming ones to those that are truly the most bizarre of all.

 It makes you feel a sense of curiosity, like you want to see it, but also don't want to see it